LinkedInAttic/rest.li-api-hub/README.md

 * Edit project/Build.scala, setting version numbers to match what was installed by the above calls to "./gradlew install".
 * play clean compile

+How to configure:

+* Modify the 'resourceUrls' property in 'frontend/conf/application.conf' to include URLs to all your resources.
+* OR, if you are running D2.
+Set the 'zkHost' and 'zkPort' to point to your D2 zookeeper

 How to run:

 * play run